Zingle/rest-api-documentation/error_codes.md

-3105 | Contact channel display name already in use for this contact | 3106 | Contact channel display name must be 'HOME','BUSINESS', or 'MOBILE' | 3107 | Service channel format is not valid for the specified type | 3200 | Custom field not found |
+3105 | Contact channel display name already in use for this contact | 3106 | Contact channel display name must be 'HOME','BUSINESS', or 'MOBILE' | 3107 | Service channel format is not valid for the specified type | 3108 | You lack the privileges to block messages
+3200 | Custom field not found |
 3201 | Unable to modify global custom field |
 3202 | Custom field display name already in use |
 3203 | Custom field missing display name |
 3204 | Custom field option missing value |
 3205 | Custom field option missing display name |
-3300 | Template not found |
+3206 | You lack the privileges to manage Contact Fields 3300 | Template not found |
 3301 | Unable to modify global template |
 3302 | Invalid template type specified |